awijshoff/oxmsg/README.md

 cd oxmsg
 ```

-Install dependencies and build the project:
+Install dependencies, build the project and install from the local folder:

 ```sh
 npm install